 Style: [Desired tone, format, length].

-Role: You are a copywriter specialized in e-commerce sales pages.
+Role: You are a copywriter specializing in e-commerce product pages.

 Objective: Write the product description for a 40L travel backpack.

-Details: Recycled polyester bag, 15" laptop compartment, anti-theft pocket, cabin-compatible, 1.2 kg.
-Target audience: digital nomads 25-40 years old.
+Details: Recycled polyester bag, 15" laptop compartment, anti-theft pocket, airline cabin-compatible, 2.6 lbs.
+Target audience: digital nomads aged 25-40.

-Examples: Inspired by Peak Design and Aer product page style — concise, benefit-oriented, with technical bullet points.
+Examples: Inspired by Peak Design and Aer product pages — concise, benefit-oriented, with technical bullet points.

-Style: Dynamic and aspirational tone.
-Structure: 2-line hook, 5 key benefits in bullets, storytelling paragraph, technical specifications.
+Style: Dynamic, aspirational tone.
+Structure: 2-line hook, 5 key benefits as bullets, storytelling paragraph, technical specs.

 When to use it: RODES excels when you have a reference model in mind.
-The "Examples" element allows the AI to align its style with what you already like.
+The "Examples" element lets the AI match its style to what you already like.

 CO-STAR is a comprehensive framework developed for high-precision prompts.
 It covers 6 dimensions: